GuillaumeLNB/lexicons_builder/docs/index.rst

 .. note::
-    If there's an issue, feel free to open a ticket or drop me a line at guillaume.le-noe-bienvenu@irisa.fr
+    If you encounter an issue, feel free raise it on `GitHub`_

 .. _toctree: http://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html